cristinaponcela/cristinaponcela.github.io/_posts/2025-11-11-Technical SEO: Localized Pages, Backlinks, Indexing and More.md

 ## Language Picker Integration: Keeping Users and Bots in Sync

-On StreamYard, we have an option in the footer of all ssr pages to allow users to pick their preferred language in which to see our content.Since we already have that adding a locale to a URL "picks" the language, we now needed the converse: when a user picks a language from the footer, we need to update both the cookie (for persistence) and the URL (for SEO).
+On StreamYard, as for most established products, there already existed an option in the footer of all ssr pages to allow users to pick their preferred language in which to see our content.
+Since the middleware changes already enable that adding a locale to a URL "picks" the language, we now need the converse: when a user picks a language from the footer, we need to update both the cookie (for persistence) and the URL (for SEO).
 The implementation builds a localized URL by prepending the language code:

 ```typescript
 function buildLocalizedUrl(language, currentUrl) {